chazzka/clanekcathedral/clanek.md

 ## SOTA

 The originality of this article can be defined as follows.
-There are many successful algorithms used to analyze times series data, however the point here is the characterization of the problem not being simple outlier detection problem, rather a novelty detection (as defined later).
+Many successful algorithms are used to analyze time series data; however, the point here is to characterize the problem not as a simple outlier detection problem but as a novelty detection (as defined later).
-This article is also an overview of the methods commonly used for novelty detection versus the outlier detection.
+This article is also an overview of the methods commonly used for novelty detection versus outlier detection.

 ## Data
 ### Overview
 The analyzed data in this article is the 2D time-series data obtained from IoT sensors.
-These sensors are implemented in the smart home environment and produce continuous data which are reported to the server once every $x$ seconds.
+These sensors are implemented in the smart home environment and produce continuous data, reported to the server once every $x$ seconds.
-Figure X shows the example of the sensors reporting the data for 24 hours.
+Figure X shows an example of the sensors reporting the data for 24 hours.

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/data_overview.svg)